Nang Xaldangaas Heritage Site/Conservancy

 About This Conservancy

 The people of the Haida Nation have occupied and collected food and materials from Nang Xaldangaas since time immemorial.
 Several Haida villages and seasonal camps exist within the heritage site/conservancy at Sa-ouchten, Yan, Astowa, Kunglelung, Tohlka, Mi-ah, Kung-oas, and Skaos.
-There are also two Haida Watchmen camps located on Reserves within this heritage site/conservancy; one at George Point (Skaos) and one at Seven-Mile (Wiah Point).
+There is a Haida Watchmen camp located at George Point (Skaos) in Naden Harbour.

 Important foraging habitat and potential nesting habitat and can be found within this heritage site/conservancy for Northern goshawks, marbled murrelets, and common murres.